 UICC SmartCard platforms can support two modes of activation: 2G and 3G.
 In the context of LWM2M, for Device simplification, UICC SHALL be activated in 3G Mode

 UICC smartcard platform activated in a 3G mode has the physical and logical characteristics according to [ETSI TS 102.221].
-In that case, smartcard operations for accessing the Bootstrap Message are specified in section C2.
+In that case, smartcard operations for accessing the Bootstrap data are specified in section F2.

-Bootstrap Message on UICC (Activated in 3G Mode)
+Bootstrap Information on UICC (Activated in 3G Mode)

 Access to the file structure